-To the greatest extent practicable, vehicles associated with the construction of a townhouse project shall be parked on that townhouse neighborhood property.
 Each Contractor is responsible for ensuring subcontractors and suppliers obey the following requirements:

-• Adherence to the 25 mph speed limit is to be a condition of the contract between the Contractors and their subcontractors and suppliers.
-The Association may deny repeat offenders future access to Tetherow.

-- Construction crews are not to park on or otherwise access any off-site property including other lots, the golf course, golf course properties, and Common Areas. - When parking on-site all vehicles, machinery, and equipment must be parked within the Construction Area at all times. - When parking on the street care must be taken to park so as to not inhibit or block traffic and all parking must occur on only one side of the street. - Overnight parking of all homeowners' vehicles, construction vehicles, trailers, is prohibited. - Driving or parking within the drip line of trees is not permitted.
+- Adherence to the 25 MPH speed limits is to be a condition of the contract between the Contractors and their subcontractors and suppliers.
+The Association may deny repeat offenders future access to Tetherow. - Construction crews are not to park on or otherwise access any off-site property including other lots, the golf course and golf course properties, and common areas. - When parking on-site, all vehicles, machinery, and equipment must be parked within the Construction Area at all times and not to invade Native Area fencing shown on the construction area plan. - When parking on the street, care must be taken to park so as to not inhibit or block traffic, park on asphalt only, and all construction parking must occur on one side of the street. - On-street overnight parking of all construction vehicles, trailers, or equipment is prohibited in Tetherow. - Driving or parking within the drip line of trees is not permitted.